Home » What Is Promethazine, and How Can It Be Abused?

 By intravenous injection.

-When promethazine is administered by intravenous injection, the substance can move beyond the blood vessels and into surrounding tissue.
+When promethazine is administered by intravenous injection, the substance can move beyond the blood vessels and into the surrounding tissue.
 This process is known as extravasation and can involve potentially irreversible damage.
 If gangrene develops, this can be fatal.

 Administering promethazine via intramuscular injection can prevent tissue damage and other irreversible damage associated with abusing promethazine.